 - SCRS Generally, all employees of covered employers are required to participate in and contribute to the system as a condition of employment.
 This plan covers general employees and teachers and individuals newly elected to the South Carolina General Assembly beginning with the November 2012 general election.
 An employee member of the system with an effective date of membership prior to July 1, 2012, is a Class Two member.
 An employee member of the system with an effective date of membership on or after July 1, 2012, is a Class Three member. - State ORP As an alternative to membership in SCRS, newly hired state, public school, and higher education employees and individuals newly elected to the S.C.
-General Assembly beginning with the November 2012 general election have the option to participate in the State Optional Retirement Program (State ORP), which is a defined contribution plan.
-State ORP participants direct the investment of their funds into a plan administered by one of four investment providers.
+General Assembly beginning with the November 2012 general election have the option to participate in the State ORP.
 PEBA assumes no liability for State ORP benefits.
-Rather, the benefits are the liability of the investment providers.
-For this reason, State ORP programs are not part of the retirement systems' trust funds for financial statement purposes.
-Employee and Employer contributions to the State ORP are at the same rates as SCRS.
-A direct remittance is required from the employers to the member's account with investment providers for the employee contribution and a portion of the employer contribution (5 percent).
+Rather, the benefits are the liability of the four third party record keepers.
+For this reason, State ORP assets are not part of the retirement systems' trust funds for financial statement purposes.
+Contributions to the State ORP are at the same rates as SCRS.
+A direct remittance is required from the employer to the member's account with the ORP vendor for the employee contribution and a portion of the employer contribution (5 percent).
 A direct remittance is also required to SCRS for the remaining portion of the employer contribution and an incidental death benefit contribution, if applicable, which is retained by SCRS. - PORS To be eligible for PORS membership, an employee must be required by the terms of his employment, by election or appointment, to preserve public order, protect life and property, and detect crimes in the state; to prevent and control property destruction by fire; or to serve as a peace officer employed by the Department of Corrections, the Department of Juvenile Justice, or the Department of Mental Health.
 Probate judges and coroners may elect membership in PORS.
 Magistrates are required to participate in PORS for service as a magistrate.
 PORS members, other than magistrates and probate judges, must also earn at least \$2,000 per year and devote at least 1,600 hours per year to this work, unless exempted by statute.
 An employee member of the system with an effective date of membership prior to July 1, 2012, is a Class Two member.
 An employee member of the system with an effective date of membership on or after July 1, 2012, is a Class Three member.